'I've let you down' - Liverpool owner John W Henry takes full responsibility for Super League 'disruption' | Goal.com

 Their withdrawal, and that of the five other Premier League clubs involved, came on the back of widespread anger and condemnation, from supporters, media pundits and players alike.

-Liverpool's statement on Tuesday amounted to just 47 words, and offered nothing by way of an apology.

-But Henry, the club's principal owner, issued a video message via the club's official channels early on Wednesday morning.
+Liverpool's statement on Tuesday amounted to just 47 words, and offered nothing by way of an apology, but Henry, the club's principal owner, has since issued a video message via the club's official channels.

 Henry said: "I want to apologise to all the fans and supporters of Liverpool Football Club for the disruption I caused over the past 48 hours.